tschechlovdev/ml2dac/reproducibility.md

 ### Run the Experiments

-Afterwards the container can be run, please note, the default execution to fully reproduce the results may take more than 24 hours.
+Afterwards the container can be run, please note, the default execution to fully reproduce the results takes around 36 hours.
 Therefore, we provide some parameters to reduce the runtime or just change the experiment setting.
 This will have an effect on the results.

 Whenever the container is run, a result path on the host machine has to be defined.
 This is done by passing the parameter `local/dir/output:/app/evaluation_results/plots_notebooks/output`.
 The first part (everything till the ':') needs to be altered to a location on your machine where you have writing permissions.

 A default execution would look like the following:

 ```
-docker run -v local/dir/output:/app/evaluation_results/plots_notebooks/output  ml2dac
+docker run -v local/dir/output:/app/evaluation_results/output  ml2dac -d
 ```

 In order to reduce runtime or only execute certain experiments, the following parameters are available:

 **Only Figures**

-This parameter sets of only the figures are generated, if set to `true` the other parameters become irrelevant.
+This parameter sets if only the figures are generated, if set to `true` the other parameters become irrelevant.
 The default is `false`.

 * `-e ONLY_FIGURES=true`: generates only the figures
-* `-e ONLY_FIGURES=false`: experiments
+* `-e ONLY_FIGURES=false`: experiments + figures

 **Experiment**